Ferhat Abbas: After independence

 Algeria gained independence on July 5, 1962, and from September 25, 1962, to September 15, 1963, Ferhat Abbas was president of the constitutional assembly, but this institution was rapidly sidelined by Ben Bella, who had gained the presidency.
 Abbas resigned in protest at the FLN's decision to write the constitution outside of the constituent assembly's authority.
 He was subsequently expelled from the FLN, and was then placed under house arrest from 1964 until 1965.

 In March 1976, he signed a statement alongside Benyoucef Benkhedda that called for a democratic constituent assembly against the country's powerful military-backed President, Col. Houari Boumédiènne and was again placed under house arrest.
 Still, he received official recognition in the form of a state decoration, the Medal of Resistance, on October 30, 1984.
-Abbas died in his sleep on the 24th of December 1985.
+Abbas died in his sleep on 24 December 1985.
 He is buried at the El Alia Cemetery.